matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 ## Proposal

-Homeservers can choose to have access tokens returned by the registration and login endpoints after a short amount of time, forcing the client to renew it with a refresh token.
+Homeservers can choose to have access tokens expire after a short amount of time, forcing the client to renew them with a refresh token.
 A refresh token is issued on login and rotates on each usage.

 It allows homeservers to opt for signed and non-revocable access tokens (JWTs, Macaroon, etc.) for performance reasons if their expiration is short enough (less than 5 minutes).
 Whether the access token expire and what lifetime they have is up to the homeserver, but client have to support refreshing tokens.

+It is heavily recommended for clients to support refreshing tokens for additional security.
+They can advertise their support by adding a `"refresh_token": true` field in the request body on the `/login` and `/register` APIs.

+Handling of clients that do *not* support refreshing access tokens is up to individual homeserver deployments.
+For example, server administrators may choose to support such clients for backwards-compatibility, or to expire access tokens anyway for improved security at the cost of inferior user experience in legacy clients.

 ### Login API changes